mukeshsoni/llm-driven-analysis/README.md

 - [X] Expose the MCP client through an http api endpoint.
 For us, mainly figure out how to integrate FastMCP with FastAPI.
 Integrating with existing FastAPI server is a different beast than simply exposing our FastMCP servers as FastAPI endpoints.
 - [X] Get database table schemas dynamically when application starts.
 Use MCP server resource to get table schemas.
 Add support for multiple databases in our sql MCP server.
 - [ ] Web UI
-- [ ] Ability to render charts from the data in our database
 - [ ] Add logging.
 Mainly log the query response times.
 These might vary wildly for trying to solve problems with llm calls.
 Also log the breakup of the call between llm call and tool calls.
-- [ ] Handle case when session_id sent in a request is not in our session list.
-We should not entertain that request.
-Right now we would simply start a session with that session id for that user.
+- [ ] Get LLM to return markdown
+- [ ] Ability to render charts from the data in our database
 - [ ] Figure out how to handle concurrent sessions from multiple users
 - [ ] Add copilot like functionality which allows users to update database through the LLM.
 E.g. add a new sales record for an artist in the database.
 - [ ] Streaming response.
 If we stream response, does it mean we can respond with structured output?
 We HAVE to use markdown or text only?
 - [ ] User conversation history
 - [ ] Authorisation
 - [ ] Write tests for MCP servers
+- [ ] Handle case when session_id sent in a request is not in our session list.
+We should not entertain that request.
+Right now we would simply start a session with that session id for that user.